thespacedoctor/marshall_webapp_wiki/README.md

 # Marshall Webapp

-This is the Marshall Webapp for transient surveys and runs in concurrence with the PESSTO Marhsall Engine.
+This is the Marshall Webapp for transient surveys and runs in concurrence with the PESSTO Marhshall Engine.

 ![The Marshall Webapp](http://i.imgur.com/G2Oro5Q.png)